 Driver Evaluation and Training

 The goal of the CHI Health Driver Evaluation and training program is to help individuals with a learning disability, physical ailment and the elderly to gain or maintain their independence through safe driving when possible.
 Both clinical and behind-the-wheel evaluation and training is available.
 Physician referral is needed to participate in the program.
 Candidates also must be at least 15 years of age and meet requirements necessary to obtain a state driver's license or permit.

-Our Driver Rehabilitation team is lead by an Registered Occupational Therapist who is a Driver Rehabilitation Specialist.
+Our Driver Rehabilitation team is led by an Registered Occupational Therapist who is a Driver Rehabilitation Specialist.
 She is also recognized by the Nebraska Department of Motor Vehicles as a certified driver education instructor.
 Additional Nebraska certified driver education instructors provide behind the wheel training as well.
 Our team works closely with physicians, families and when appropriate other community resources to ensure the most appropriate services are provided for the individual

 Older, adult drivers